Beguinage of Anderlecht: History

 The Anderlecht community was led by a Great Lady.
 Although the beguines did not take perpetual vows, they observed chastity and obedience, allowing them to live in relative freedom while actively participating in religious life.
 They were valued for caring for the sick, accompanying the dying, and teaching poor children.
-In the Middle Ages, tensions arose between certain beguinages and ecclesiastical authorities over autonomy.
-In 1311, it was decided that the Brabant beguines would be placed under direct papal supervision, confirmed by Pope John XXII in 1318.
+As tensions arose between certain beguinages and ecclesiastical authorities over autonomy, in 1311, it was decided that the Brabant beguines would be placed under direct papal supervision, confirmed by Pope John XXII in 1318.
+Archaeological evidence from a 1996 survey in the garden of the neighbouring presbytery uncovered abundant ceramic material dating roughly to the 14th–15th centuries, providing some insight into the material life of the community.